AuthenticPaulMeyers/AuthenticPaulMeyers/README.md

 * On my free time i enjoy listening to coding tutorials on `Youtube`.

 ## Work Experience
-* Looking forward to collaborate on backend projects specifically using `Python` and `JavaScript` framework.
+* Looking forward to collaborate on backend projects specifically using `Python` and `JavaScript`.

 ## Projects
 * [Bootopia REST API](https://github.com/AuthenticPaulMeyers/Bootopia-REST-API)